Mamoon794/2026-NVIDIA/team-submissions/README.md

     * **The Narrative:** Your presentation must tell the story of "The Plan & The Pivot."
 Did you identify *why* you had to change your strategy?
     * **The AI Report:** Your `AI_REPORT.md` must demonstrate *how* you verified AI-generated code, including specific examples of "Wins" and "Hallucinations."

+> For submissions, please place the deliverables in the `teams-submissions` directory of your forked repository and notify the judges.